konstantinosalatzas/pylanche/README.md

 ## Extra features

 If the HTTP trigger is executed with the value `anonymize` as the input parameter `operation`, then it expects another input parameter `text` and performms anonymization of names contained in `text`, replacing them with masked values in the response text.

+The anonymization is performed with the Named Entity Recognition (NER) technique.